joeparsley/deckme/README.md

 # DeckMe
   Magic: The Gathering deck building application that allows users to search for cards and create a deck.

-##### Joe Parsley(Design), Adrian Agnic(Development), Jared Luedtke(Development)  (7-27-2017)
+##### Joe Parsley(Project Lead, Front-End Development, Design), Adrian Agnic(Back-End Development), Jared Luedtke(Back-End Development)  (7-27-2017)

 ## Description
-  Application that allows users to search for specific Magic cards, and construct a deck.
-Users can create an account to keep track of all their decks.
-Users can also view statistical information about their deck.
+  Deckme is a Application that allows users to search for Magic The Gathering cards and store them into decks.
+Once a card is saved to a deck it gives the user access to Visual Data to help them better understand the content of their deck.

 ## Specifications
 Spec | Input | Output